SalieriC/SUCC/documentation/succ-api.md

     smite: {                            //This is where SUCC will look for the data.
         bonus: 2,                       //This is the bonus applied by the AE.
 Negative numbers are possible so be careful what you pass.
         weapon: weaponItem,             //Safest way is to pass the weapon item itself but you can pass a string which SUCC will just assume to be the name (i.e. "Bow").
 SUCC will not check if that item exists!
-        duration: 5                     //A number specifying the duration of the effect.
+        duration: 5,                    //A number specifying the duration of the effect.
 It defaults to 5.
+        icon: false                     //A string type file path to change the icon of the Active Effect.
+Will use the default icon if 'false'.
     }
 }
 ```